google/esh/README.md

 # Embedded Shell

+**A Terminal like interface over UART.**

-Targeted at embedded systems engineers and researchers who want to explore the hardware by writing small functions that can be triggered from a shell like interface.
-This tool implemnts a UART based shell that enables finer control of CPU by allowing functions to be exposed as commands to be triggered from the prompt.
-With a low memory footprint of < 4kB this is a perfect tool for getting up and running with a new board in less than 1 hour.
+- Targeted at embedded systems engineers and researchers who want to explore the hardware by writing small functions that can be triggered from a shell like interface.
+- A UART based shell that enables finer control of CPU by allowing functions to be exposed as commands to be triggered from the prompt.
+- Low memory footprint of < 4kB

+this is a perfect tool for getting up and running with a new board in less than 1 hour.

-Features:
+### Features:
 - Low footprint shell implementation.
 - Commands with same foot print as `int main(int argc, char* argv[]){}`
-- Export function as command using a macro (available in `shell.h`).
+- Export function as command using a macro (`ADD_CMD()` available in `shell.h`).
+- Supported Languages: **C**, **C++** and **Assembly**.
+- Automatic source file discovery
+    - `.c`, `.cpp` and `.S` source files in the Project and shell directory are automatically picked for compilation **(No need to modify any Makefile.
+The build system automatically figrues the source files)**.
+- Automatic Header discovery.
+    - location for `.h` and `.hpp` files is automatically passed to the compiler for header file lookup.

 ### Supported Processors/Architectures
 `examples/` implements a `hello world` example for the processor variety listed below: